 No. Though if you go about things in the wrong way it could be, in the same way that you can visit your own country's parliament (probably), museums, parks, shops, countryside etc. but if you do it in the wrong way you will fall foul of the rules and possibly laws that are there to protect those places and the people living there.

-You've heard of the Antarctic Treaty by now, this dictates how you as a citizen of your country must act if you go to Antarctica if your country is a signatory.
+The Antarctic Treaty dictates how you as a citizen of your country must act if you go to Antarctica if your country is a signatory.
 If you are going as a tourist or for employment, permission will be applied for on your behalf.
-If you are applying as a private citizen on your own expedition, you must show that you are fully self contained and have made all necessary contingencies to prevent pollution or environmental damage and also what your purpose for going to Antarctica is.
-This may be denied for any number of reasons, if you go anyway, you will face penalties from your own country on your return, these vary but are typically in the range of a fine up to around $10,000 and/or 1 to 2 years in prison.
+If you are applying as a private citizen on your own expedition, you must show that you are fully self contained (no turning up at research stations and hoping for food, shelter, fuel or other supplies, not even to buy) and have made all necessary contingencies to prevent pollution or environmental damage and also what your purpose for going to Antarctica is.
+This may be denied for any number of reasons, if you go anyway, you will face penalties from your own country on your return, these vary but are typically in the range of a fine of up to around $10,000 and/or 1 to 2 years in prison.

-Such penalties have hardly ever been levied as it makes little sense to go to Antarctica on your own private expedition even if you can afford it and there are expert-run luxury trips for those who can.
+Such penalties have hardly ever been levied as it makes little sense to go to Antarctica on your own private expedition even if you can afford it as there are a range of expert-run trips for those who can have the fare.
 If you have a legitimate reason to mount an expedition and can raise funding for it you will find agencies who will help you do so, the frivolous, dangerous and damaging are dissuaded, the legitimate encouraged.

 What is being hidden in Antarctica?

-The pixies at the bottom of my garden control the weather.
-Ok, so there aren't any and so they don't, but can you prove what I say is false?
 What are you hiding?
-Nothing you say! that's exactly what you would say if you were hiding something, ah ha!
+Nothing you say! that's exactly what you would say if you were hiding something, Ah ha!
 Conspiracy theorists do love to seem cleverer than every one else and claim stupid things that just waste everyone's time while getting attention.